 Claire Houck (she/they/he), pen name Nina Waters, fandom name unforth, is the founder and sole proprietor of Duck Prints Press LLC.
-She is non-binary, queer, 38 years old, white, Jewish/atheist/Unitarian Universalist, married, and a mother of two.
-Claire has been writing since the young age of seven, when she penned (well, two-finger typed and printed dot matrix) the timeless classic “the story of my littl ponies and the glob.”
-Since then, her spelling, grammar and prose have improved immensely.
-She has written over two hundred short stories, a number of novellas, and 16 novels, some original, some fanfiction, including “A Glimmer of Hope,” which was successfully Kickstarted and self-published in fall, 2016.
-She’s also had two short stories published.
-Before she became a full-time writer, Claire had a career as a professional grant writer and program evaluator, providing consultation services for the New York City Department of Education and other non-profit education organizations.
-She wrote grants that won her clients more than $25 million and juggled as many as 12 projects at a time.
+She is genderfluid, queer, 39 years old, white, Jewish/atheist/Unitarian Universalist, married, and a mother of two.
+Claire has been writing since the young age of seven, when she penned (well, two-finger typed and printed dot-matrix) the timeless classic “the story of my littl ponies and the glob.”
+Since then, her spelling, grammar, and prose have improved immensely.
+She has written over three hundred short stories, a number of novellas, and 16 novels, some original, some fanfiction, including A Glimmer of Hope, which was successfully Kickstarted and self-published in fall, 2016.
+She’s also had three short stories published and edited two anthologies, one successfully Kickstarted, the second pending.
+Before she became a full-time writer, Claire had a career as a self-employed professional grant writer and program evaluator, providing consultation services for the New York City Department of Education and other non-profit education organizations.
+She wrote grants that won her clients more than $25 million and successfully juggled as many as 12 projects at a time.
 After she left that position, she founded and ran an in-home bakery for a year, but shut the business down when she started trying to have children.
-Her dream has always been to publish and to help others do the same.
-That dream is finally being realized in the creation of Duck Prints Press LLC!
+Her dream has always been to create and help others create, and Duck Prints Press is the culmination of that dream!

-Ashley, pen name A. L. Heard, fandom name jhoom, is a 34 year old teacher, writer, and mother of two little boys.
-She’s been writing fanworks since she discovered ff.net back in her middle school days; the platform has changed and the writing’s improved, but Ashley ultimately still spends her free time writing about characters she adores in worlds she’d like to explore.
+Ashley, pen name A. L. Heard, fandom name jhoom, is a 35 year old teacher, writer, and mother of two little boys.
+She’s been writing fanworks since she discovered fanfiction.net back in her middle school days; the platform has changed and the writing’s improved, but Ashley ultimately still spends her free time writing about characters she adores in worlds she’d like to explore.
 Her first novel, Hockey Bois, was published in 2021.
 In between writing projects, she works as a language teacher in the Pittsburgh area, plays hockey, and plays trains with her sons.

-Foop, pen name PJ Claremore, fandom name formidablepassion, has been writing since a young age.
+Foop, pen name P. J. Claremore, fandom name formidablepassion, has been writing since a young age.
 Upon discovering fandoms and fanfic later in life, Foop instantly felt pulled to the community and the support found therein.
 Foop created a fandom writing challenge in 2017 that is still going strong.
 Foop is always happy to alpha read for both fan and original fic.
 When not writing, Foop enjoys spending time with the spouse and their horde of spawnlings, gardening, and crafting in one way or another.
-Foop is often found feeding and caring for mostly stray animals, watching the birds, and making plans to open a non-profit LGBT+ youth support community and resource center.
+Foop is often found feeding and caring for mostly stray animals, watching the birds, and making plans to open a non-profit LGBT+ youth-support community and resource center.

-Pallas Perilous (she/they) is an illustrator, writer and designer who has been creating work inside, outside, and adjacent to fandom for twenty years.
-In her professional life she primarily creates graphic novels for young adults through traditional publishers, but has also self-published half a dozen books, provided visual communications consulting for fancy tech companies, and done a lot of public speaking.
+Pallas Perilous (she/they) is an illustrator, writer, and designer who has been creating work inside, outside, and adjacent to fandom for twenty years.
+In her professional life, she primarily creates graphic novels for young adults through traditional publishers, but has also self-published half a dozen books, provided visual communications consulting for fancy tech companies, and done a lot of public speaking.
 She is active in several programs focused on mentorship and advocacy for emerging creators, especially those from fandom and marginalized communities.

-Lacey Hays: When Lacey isn’t dreaming of the stars or magical worlds, she can be found stomping around in the wild areas of Northern Oregon with her wife and son, or sipping on a coffee with her trusty notebook and fountain pens.
+When Lacey Hays isn’t dreaming of the stars or magical worlds, she can be found stomping around in the wild areas of Northern Oregon with her wife and son, or sipping on a coffee with her trusty notebook and fountain pens.
 Her writing journey began in the Star Trek: Voyager fandom and has continued for over two decades.
 At the moment, she’s plugging away at her first novel—a world that’s taken twenty years to come to life.
 Lacey is eager to continue sharing diverse stories set in dark, but hopeful, worlds.